 Continuous manufacturing is continuing to grow as an alternative to batch production.

 According to a 2022 study conducted by Roots Analysis, continuous manufacturing technology has the power to reduce manufacturing costs (by 15-30%), manpower (by 50-70%) and power consumption (by 40%), lesser product deviation (by 50%), smaller footprint (by 50-70%) and faster scale-up.

 While still an emerging technology, the continuous manufacturing market is expected to continue expanding at a rate of 14% per year through 2027.

 In the ISPE’s Pharma 4.0 maturity model, the end goal of digitization is “smart facilities”–drug production facilities where systems respond to changes in real-time and instigate the necessary corrective actions.

 This level of digital maturity may not be on the immediate horizon, but many manufacturers are beginning to explore predictive quality techniques.

-Fulfilling the promise of predictive quality requires facility with large data sets, data that accurately and cleanly reflect production, and facility with AI and machine learning.
+Fulfilling the promise of predictive quality requires a facility with large data sets, data that accurately and cleanly reflect production, and a facility with AI and machine learning.